buildingSMART/BCF-XML/Documentation/README.md

 DueDate | Yes | Date until when the topics issue needs to be resolved.
 AssignedTo | Yes | The user to whom this topic is assigned to.
 Recommended to be in email format.
 The list of possible values are defined in the extension schema.
 Description | Yes | Description of the topic.
-Stage | Yes | Stage this topic is part of (Predefined list in “extension.xsd”).
+Stage | Yes | Stage this topic is part of (Predefined list in “extensions.xml”).

 ### BimSnippet (optional)
 BimSnippet is an additional file containing information related to one or multiple topics.
 For example, it can be an IFC file containing provisions for voids.

  Attribute | Optional | Description |
 :-----------|:------------|:------------
-SnippetType | No | Type of the Snippet (Predefined list in “extension.xsd”) IsExternal | Yes | Is the BimSnippet external or within the bcfzip. <br> (Default = false).
+SnippetType | No | Type of the Snippet (Predefined list in “extensions.xml”) IsExternal | Yes | Is the BimSnippet external or within the bcfzip. <br> (Default = false).

  Element | Optional | Description |